View a PDF version of this fact sheet.

 What are the symptoms of measles?

 Measles symptoms generally appear in two stages.
 In the first stage, the individual may have a runny nose, cough and slight fever.
 The eyes may become reddened and sensitive to light, while the fever consistently rises each day.
-The second stage begins on the third to seventh day, and consists of a temperature of 103° to 105°F. and a blotchy red rash lasting four to seven days.
+The second stage consists of a temperature of 103° to 105°F and a blotchy red rash lasting four to seven days.
 The rash usually begins on the face and then spreads over the entire body.
-Little white spots known as “Koplik spots” may also appear on the gums and inside of cheeks.

 How soon do symptoms appear?